David Sawers: Rationing the irrational - Health Insurance & Protection

 Funeral insurers and over-50s plan insurers know this.
 They know that there is no point trying to coax individuals into buying a funeral plan simply by offering them a £200 discount.

-Give the punters a gift voucher for £100 at some crappy high street retailer that they will forget to use or a cheap ballpoint pen that they will inevitably lose – do that and then they might go for it, especially (and this really is irrational) if they know their premiums pay for national “treasures” Michael Parkinson and Alan Titchmarsch to tell them that it’s the right thing to do, even though it is often quite the opposite.
+Give the punters a gift voucher for £100 at some crappy high street retailer that they will forget to use or a cheap ballpoint pen that they will inevitably lose – do that and then they might go for it, especially if their premiums pay for national “treasures” Michael Parkinson and Alan Titchmarsch to tell them that it’s the right thing to do, even though it is often quite the opposite.

 Or private medical insurers – give the punters a discounted smartphone and they’ll probably forget they’ve even bought the actual insurance in the first place (plus you and your retail partner get hold of that all-important consumer data).